-The tourist visa is compulsory for any visitor arriving in Madagascar and it is to withdraw on arrival at the Ivato airport for a sum of 60.000 Ariary in local currency, for a stay Madagascar inferior or egal to one month.
+The tourist visa is compulsory for any visitor arriving in Madagascar and it is to withdraw on arrival at the Ivato airport for a sum of 60 Euro.
+But exceptional case for 2010, the Ministry of Tourism has decided to make the visa free.

 The monetary unit is the Ariary.
 1 Euro equals about 2600 MGA (but evolves following the course of currency fluctuations).
 In large cities, some great restaurants and hotels accept payments in Euro or dollar.
 It’s the same case for the tourist visa.

 Madagascar has a tropical climate.
 Throughout the year, on coastal areas, it’s hot.
 But in the center of the country (Antananarivo, Antsirabe, Fianarantsoa,…), the highlands, the climate depends on the season.
 Winter starts from May until August.
 The day is dry and nice but there is a slight drop in temperature.
 It oscillates between 10°C to 22°C. From September, it’s hot.
 However, the wet season starts from November until late March.
 For this, we recommend to not forget to bring light clothes for trips on coastal areas and warm clothing for the highlands.
 Do not also forget the sunscreen and mosquito repellent.

 If you are under medical treatment, we recommend you bring with you everything you need.
 Throughout your stay, always remember to drink only bottled water.
 You should also be careful in terms of sun exposure.

 Madagascar is divided into 18 ethnic groups and each has its typical dish of the region.
 But the resemblance is the basis of the food is the Malagasy rice with a dish such as meat and / or vegetables.
 However, most hotels have varieties of international dishes mainly French, Chinese and Italian.
 About the dessert, the island has a wide range of fruits but the variety depends on the season and the region.